Stephentao-30/Human-Activity-Recognition-Using-Smartphones/README.md

 ### Script Details

-The `CourseProject.R` script performs the following steps:
+The `run_analysis.R` script performs the following steps:

 1. **Merges the Training and the Test Sets**: Combines the training and test datasets to create one data set.
 2. **Extracts Mean and Standard Deviation Measurements**: Extracts only the measurements on the mean and standard deviation for each measurement.